AkBKukU/docker-scripts/mediawiki/README.md

 ### Restore

 Restoring is more complicated.
-Run `./mediawiki-restore.sh $container_name
+Run `./mediawiki-restore.sh $archive_name $container_name`
-$archive_name` in the directory where the Volumes will look for the files.
+in the directory where the Volumes will look for the files.
 As part of the restore process this will **DROP DATABASE** for a database with the name given in the `credentials.env` in the archive, so be sure of what you are doing.
 With a valid backup archive this will unpack all of the folders for the